epoch-research/ftm/tadamcz/tadamcz_notes.md

 My most important recommendation regarding testing is that, if I were you, I would refactor the code in a major way first (see [Suggestion to refactor class into functions](#suggestion-to-refactor-class-into-functions)), before investing in testing.
 Writing  tests for the code in its current form is going to be a nightmare.
 Writing for testability is a big part of writing good code (though often code that is better in other ways will also be more testable, so it's overdetermined).
 (It's one you might not develop a taste for as easily if you just read other people's application code without reading the tests.)

-There are two main categories of tests I've tended to use in mathematical modelling code.
+There are two main categories of tests I've tended to use in mathematical modelling code:

-**Testing specific numerical outputs**
+## Testing specific numerical outputs
 This is the simplest kind of test, where you pass in specific values and check that the result is what you expect. e.g.:

 ```python
 assert big_calculation(a=1, b=1, c=3, d=42) == 1.234
 ```

-**Testing invariants using parametrized tests**
+## Testing invariants using parametrized tests
 This is where we test that some property always holds or holds for a wide variety of inputs.
 We use [parametrized tests](https://stackoverflow.com/questions/32899/how-do-you-generate-dynamic-parameterized-unit-tests-in-python) to write the test once and run it for some universe of inputs.
 I use this a lot, e.g. [here](https://github.com/tadamcz/timing-spend-down-epoch-copy/blob/aa8367a82ff5bbda8ab7da053490a54a917846cc/tests/utility_model/test_utility_givewell.py#L12-L36):

 ```python